plone/plone_best_practices_discussion/old_index.rst

 Discussion on Plone Best Practices
 ==================================

+This Repository is a Backlog of Ideas and Concepts for Discussion.
+Fundamental changes on the codebase and documentation on Plone should be discussed before they will be implemented or enforced in core development.

+The problem with *best practices* are, that everyone follow them, without knowing why they are done or why they came up.
+Sometimes *best practices* harms a project, if the where not revisited and changed to better approcaches regularly.

 This Package is a Placeholder / Backlog of Ideas and Concepts we want to discuss and afterwards move to general Documentation / Trainings Documentation or specific Documentations of Packages or Development Setups like buildout.coredev.

 Mission Statement